 New technologies not only improve healthcare and patient outcomes, but they also serve as powerful tools to gather and analyze data, make new products more discoverable, and strengthen relationships with buyers at pharmacies, hospitals, clinics, and even end users.

-McKinsey & Company estimates that digital technology could enable efficiency savings of between 10% and 20%.
+McKinsey & Company estimates that digital and technology transformation could enable efficiency savings of between 10% and 20%.

 This article provides a look at the challenges and benefits of digital transformation in the medical device industry.
 It includes an overview of trends, and a peek at a few companies that are executing a med device industry transformation to great success.